yslianTim/rhbm_gem/docs/developer/architecture/dataobject-io-architecture.md

 - `LoadDataObject(...)`
   - throws if the DB manager is not initialized
   - throws if the catalog row is missing
-  - loads the object and stores it in the in-memory map under the requested key
+  - loads the object and stores it in memory under the requested key

 ## 7. Schema Contract

-Schema version source: `PRAGMA user_version`.
+Schema version source:

+- `PRAGMA user_version`

 Supported states:

 - `2`
   - validate the current normalized schema
 - `0`
-  - empty database -> bootstrap the current normalized schema
+  - bootstrap only when the database is otherwise empty
 - any other state
   - fail fast as unsupported

 Current schema invariants:

-- `object_catalog(key_tag, object_type)` is the polymorphic root catalog
+- `object_catalog(key_tag, object_type)` is the top-level catalog
 - `object_type` is required and limited to `model` or `map`
 - `model_object.key_tag` references `object_catalog(key_tag)` with `ON DELETE CASCADE`
 - `map_list.key_tag` references `object_catalog(key_tag)` with `ON DELETE CASCADE`
 - every model payload table references `model_object(key_tag)` with `ON DELETE CASCADE`
 - validation checks required tables, primary-key shape, foreign-key shape, and catalog/payload key consistency

-The persistence layer validates the existing current schema; it does not silently repair arbitrary damaged databases.
+- unsupported shapes such as `object_metadata` fail validation instead of being migrated in place

 ## 8. Typed Object Dispatch Contract